 Peter: My favorite personal finance book is Money; Master the Game by Tony Robbins.
 He expounded so well on the subject matter.
 He dug deep into issues that best prepare individuals to master their money.
 I like the that he says compound interest is your best friend and if you start with $0, add $5000 annually to an S&P 500 index fund for 50 years, you will end up with $6,401,496.91 not including reinvested dividends.
 Tony also shares the sooner you begin, the easier your financial life will be.
 It is a wonderful book.

 Peter: “The best financial or money advice is to educate yourself financially.” – Peter Kwadwo Asare Nyarko

 FAVORITE MAGAZINE, WEBSITE, RESOURCES

-Peter: I like Forbes, and I will be featured there one day.
+Peter: I like Forbes.
+I will be featured there one day.
 Also, check out www.cfleafrica.org

-Peter: Jeff Bezos, Grant Cardone, Saundra Davis, Valentino Sabuco, and of course Sam X Renick of Sammy Rabbit, and a host of other great people I learn and take inspiration from.
+Peter: Jeff Bezos, Grant Cardone, Saundra Davis, Valentino Sabuco, and of course Sam X Renick of Sammy Rabbit.
+There are a host of other great people I learn and take inspiration from.

 MISSION TO EMPOWER AND EDUCATE